Sara Kirkpatrick, Humanistic Counsellor, PG Dip, MBACP

 45 Southwick Street

 Hello, and welcome to my page.
-You may be reading this because you are struggling with feelings, thoughts or behaviour patterns that are making life seem hard.
+You may be reading this because you are struggling with feelings, thoughts or behaviour patterns that make living your life seem hard.

 How counselling can help

-It can be helpful to talk to someone who is not already involved in your life, in a safe, supportive, non-judgmental and confidential space.
+It can be helpful to talk to someone who is not already involved in your life, in a safe, supportive, non-judgemental and confidential space.

 Counselling with me

-As a qualified humanistic counsellor, I believe that we all have the capacity for change, and that we are unique individuals who respond to our particular circumstances differently.
+As a qualified counsellor practising humanistic therapy, I believe we all have the capacity for change, and that we are all unique individuals who respond to our circumstances in life differently.
 This means there is no ‘one size fits all’ answer.
-I will work with you to find the right approach to meet your needs.
+I will work alongside you to find the right approach to meet your needs.

-I have particular experience working with men and women with anxiety and panic, depression, low self-esteem and childhood neglect / abuse.
+I have particular experience working with bereavement, low self-esteem and ‘inner critic’, anger, anxiety and panic, and childhood neglect / abuse.

 Contact me by email or phone if you would like to know more.
 Our initial meeting is free.
-Further sessions cost £35-£45, depending on what you can afford, for 50 minutes.
-If you have any questions about fees, or anything else, please get in touch.
+Further sessions cost £35-£45 for 50 minutes, depending on income.
+I may be able to offer limited spaces on reduced rates if you are on low income, so if you have any questions about fees, or anything else, please get in touch.

 Training, qualifications & experience